janmarkuslanger/create-element.js/README.md

 # create-element.js
-A tiny library for creating element with javascript.
+A tiny library for creating an element with javascript.

 - Compose your elements with javascript
 - Easy to use